Top 10 PPC Terms Every Business Owner Should Know

 Ad spend refers to the total amount of money spent on ad campaigns.
 To optimize ad spend, advertisers can track metrics such as return on ad spend (ROAS) and return on investment (ROI).
 These metrics help assess the profitability of ad campaigns and make data-driven decisions.
 Strategies like cost-per-acquisition (CPA) bidding and enhanced CPC bidding can further optimize ad spend by focusing on conversions and maximizing the value of each click.

-By carefully managing budgeting and ad spend, businesses can ensure that their PPC campaigns are cost-effective and aligned with their marketing objectives.
+By carefully managing budgeting and ad spend, businesses can ensure that their PPC campaigns are cost-effective and aligned with their marketing objectives, which should be grounded in a clear strategic, operational, and tactical marketing plan.

 Final Thoughts: PPC Terms Aren’t Just for Marketers